e-maginer/emaginer-marketplace/docs/Jenkins/Jenkins Getting Started.md

     - Orchestrate the job executions on agents
 1. Start Jenkins Master
 Run/start the Jenkins container (remove --rm to persist the container)
- `docker run --rm -d --name jenkins_blueocean -u root -p 8080:8080 -v jenkins-data:/var/jenkins_home -v /var/run/docker.sock:/var/run/docker.sock -v "$HOME":/home jenkinsci/blueocean
+ `docker run --rm -d --name jenkins_blueocean -u root -p 8080:8080 -v jenkins-data:/var/jenkins_home -v /var/run/docker.sock:/var/run/docker.sock -v "$HOME":/home --memory 4000M jenkinsci/blueocean
  `
- the Java Web Start agent uses port 50000 for communication with Jenkins Master, therefore, since we're using the Docker-based Jenkins master, we need to publish that port (-p 50000:50000)
+ N.B the Java Web Start agent uses port 50000 for communication with Jenkins Master, therefore, since we're using the Docker-based Jenkins master, we need to publish that port (-p 50000:50000)

 Otherwise, if the container already exist in the local machine, start the Jenkins container:
  `
  docker start jenkins_blueocean
  `
  **_note:_** this is the jenkins_blueocean release, for the old release we should mount a different volume (jenkins_home:/var/jenkins_home).
-We can access the volume mounted to the container (jenkins-data), which is actually a folder in the HyperKit VM that Docker desktop uses to run containers, to see  Jenkins files for example by running a privileged container which allows to access that hidden VM from our macOS, from the fundamentalsofdocker/nsenter image.
+We can access the content of the volume mounted to the container (jenkins-data), which is actually a folder in the HyperKit VM that Docker desktop uses to run containers, to see  Jenkins files for example by running a privileged container which allows to access that hidden VM from our macOS, from the fundamentalsofdocker/nsenter image.
 ``
 docker run -it --rm --privileged --pid=host fundamentalsofdocker/nsenter